 Tancred thought for a moment and didn’t know what to answer.
-He touched the canon powder is his bag and was tempted to chuck it all out onto the wind.
+He touched the canon powder is his bag and was tempted to chuck it all out into the wind.
 Being a bad guy is so easy.
 Being a villain is so exciting.

 No more, he decided.
-He wouldn’t throw smoke-and-mirrors powder at the doubters, jealous powder at the envious, and run-away powder at the thieves or cannon powder at the warlike.
+He wouldn’t throw smoke and mirrors powder at the doubters, jealous powder at the envious, run-away powder at the thieves or cannon powder at the warlike.
 He put his bag on his back again and set out, crossing dunes, steppes, lagoons, mountains, rivers and oceans.
 He ended up at the village of Izheer where no one had ever met him.
 But even so a camel saw him and yelled “Tancred is here!”
 The Izheers shut their doors and windows super tight, sealed their chimneys and brought their animals indoors.

 Tancred felt the same unease, the same rapid beating of his heart, but mixed with something new.

-The taste of bile in his mouth.
+A bad taste in his mouth.